taodtu/happy-app-tao/README.md

 # Appy App

 Appy App is an instant notification service that lets pubs and bars send out promotions and offers to app users on an immediate-start, time-limited basis, to add a dynamic aspect to nights out.
+Here is a video demo (https://youtu.be/W_vw-W-yvEI).

 This is the updated version of the final week project of Northcoders with a group of 5.
 In this version, I wrote most of the front-end and completely replaced the backen-end of the group version with my own back-end